-- The diagnosis (and differentiation from MGUS) should be made using the IMWG criteria as outlined in the BCSH guidelines for the Diagnosis and Management of Multiple Myeloma (Feb 2014). - To exclude AL amyloidosis, POEMS or solitary plasmacytoma see investigational algorithm references.
+- The diagnosis (and differentiation from MGUS) should be made using the IMWG criteria as outlined in the BCSH guidelines for the Diagnosis and Management of Multiple Myeloma (Feb 2014). - To exclude AL amyloidosis, POEMS or solitary plasmacytoma see text in guideline above

-Consider using the NUTS criterion to exclude Amyloidosis:

-Neuropathy- Peripheral or Autonomic at the time of diagnosis

-Urine Dipstick for protein to exclude proteinuria

-Troponin T or BNP - If high, proceed with an ECG and an ECHO to look for Amyloid Soft tissue involvement- Large tongue, Bruising related to Factor X deficiency
+Also consider using the NUTS criterion to exclude Amyloidosis: Neuropathy- Peripheral or Autonomic at the time of diagnosis Urine Dipstick for protein to exclude proteinuria Troponin T or BNP - If high, proceed with an ECG and an ECHO to look for Amyloid Soft tissue involvement- Large tongue, Bruising related to Factor X deficiency

-All diagnoses should be made or reviewed by the Multidisciplinary Team (MDT) (National Institute for Health and Clinical Excellence [NICE], 2003).
+• All diagnoses should be made or reviewed by the Multidisciplinary Team (MDT) (National Institute for Health and Clinical Excellence [NICE], 2003).